bluebarnacles/python-opengl/07-points.rst

    Figure

-   Circles positionned vertically with a 0.2 pixel increase.
+   Circles positioned vertically with a 0.2 pixel increase.
    See `circles-aligned.py <code/chapter-07/circles-aligned.py>`_

 You can see the result on the image on the right.
 Not only the discs are